TonCunha/multi-microsoft-teams/README.md

 ### Configure Multi Teams
 1. Open Multi Microsoft Teams
 2. Create all the profiles you need by clicking the New profile button
-3. Select a profile or check All profiles and Launch Teams
+3. Select a profile and Launch Teams
 4. Uncheck the options auto-start application in all Microsoft Teams

-## After initial configurations
-1. Open Multi Microsoft Teams
-2. Select a profile or check All profiles and Launch Teams
+5. You can check Auto Start option to launch all profiles when Windows starts

 ## Authors